decredcommunity/outreach/community-organizer-playbook.md

 * **Do I have a budget to run events?**

-If you’re a community leader and you are thinking of hosting your first local event, reach out to the decred community on Riot and engage in #events.
+If you're a community leader and you are thinking of hosting your first local event, reach out to the decred community on Riot and engage in #events.

 * **Is there a general costing structure?**